 If you have a child, you will undoubtedly have to learn how to clean urine from a mattress at one point or another.
 Nighttime enuresis (that is, bed wetting) happens to almost every kid, and for some can even persist all the way up to their teenage years.

-Before we get into how to clean up after an occurrence, it’s good to keep in mind that bed wetting is not a conscious decision on the part of kids.
-It can be caused by deep sleep, when their brain doesn’t respond to stimulus that normally tells it that it’s time to go to the bathroom.
+Before we get into how to clean up after an occurrence, it’s good to keep in mind that bed-wetting is not a conscious decision on the part of kids.
+It can be caused by deep sleep when the brain doesn’t respond to a stimulus that normally tells it that it’s time to go to the bathroom.
 Even if you think you’ve got the problems solved, relapses can occur during times of stress (like, say, switching to a new bed or mattress).

 The best way to deal with it?
 Although it can be frustrating, don’t get angry.
 Do follow a few simple daytime and evening rules.
 Make sure your child uses the bathroom regularly throughout the day.
 Most kids put off using the bathroom until the last possible second.
 Encourage your child to go as soon as he or she feels the urge, and at regular times, like lunch or naptime.
 Restrict drinks after dinner.
 Have him or her use the bathroom just before bedtime.
 These habits can greatly reduce the occurrences of bed wetting.

 You’ll also want to take precautions with your mattress.
 Make sure you cover it with a waterproof mattress protector.
 If you’re changing the bedding daily, you may want to purchase two, so you can have one in the wash and one on the bed.

 But bedwetting does happen, and the smell and discomfort can make even the most comfortable kid’s mattress… less so.
 Here’s how to clean urine from a mattress when it does happen.

 Note: The sooner you clean the stain, the easier it will be to get out.